 The Irish Setter Men's 860 Elk Tracker earned its place at the top of our list because it has features to address multiple aspects of cold-weather hunting.
 For instance, it's not just warm thanks to thick insulation but also waterproof thanks to a Gore-Tex lining.
 We recommend this boot for bowhunting during the winter season, especially if that involves snow and rain where you live.

-Warmest Hunting Boots For Sitting In A Tree Stand
+Warmest For Sitting In A Tree Stand Or Ground Blind: Cabela's Inferno 2000 gram Insulated Waterproof Hunting Boots

 For tree stand hunting in cold winter weather, the first feature to look for is thick insulation.
-You won't be hiking around, so your feet can get cold easily.
-The Endeavor Extreme has some of thickest insulation we've seen with 2,400 grams of 3M Thinsulate insulation.
-You could probably fall asleep in your tree stand and still wake up with warm toes.
+The Cabelas Inferno has some of thickest insulation you'll find with 2,000 grams of 3M Thinsulate insulation.
+You could probably fall asleep in your tree stand or ground blind and still wake up with warm toes.

 - High-traction sole

-You usually wear rubber boots to reduce the human scent that you leave behind.
-However, most rubber boots aren't as warm as their leather counterparts.
-That isn't the case with the LaCrosse Alphaburly Pro, which includes a 3.5mm neoprene insulating liner.
+As hunters, we want to reduce the human scent that we leave behind.
+However, most boots of this type aren't as warm as their leather counterparts.
+That isn't the case with the Cabelas Zoned Comfort Trac, which features zoned insulation so that you have warmth where you need it the most.

-With warmth and a rubber design reinforced at the toe and heel, this boot is excellent for trekking through deep snow.
-In fact, you can get the boot in four different camo finishes, one of which, Optifade Elevated II, is a gray and white digital camo design that's well-suited for a barren snowy or mountain landscape.
+With warmth and a design reinforced at the toe and heel, this boot is excellent for trekking through deep snow or long sits in a tree stand or ground blind.

-Other than that, we found that LaCrosse did a good job making this boot comfortable.
-In addition to a cushioned midsole that absorbs the impact of each step, the Alphaburly Pro liner is also moisture wicking so that you don't overheat if the hike is particularly grueling or the day warms up.
+Other than that, we found that Cabelas did a good job making this boot comfortable.
+In addition to a cushioned midsole that absorbs the impact of each step, the liner is also moisture wicking so that you don't overheat if the hike is particularly grueling or the day warms up.

 - Moisture wicking